 A school bus carrying students and teachers on a field trip in a suburban area of Bangkok caught fire on Tuesday, October 1, resulting in the death of at least 23 people, according to official reports.
 The tragic incident took place in Pathum Thani province, a northern suburb of the capital city of Thailand.

-Initial investigations indicate that the fire began after a tire blew out, causing sparks that ignited the bus that was powered by natural gas.
+Initial investigations indicated that the fire began after a tire blew out, causing sparks that ignited the bus that was powered by natural gas.
 The rescue operation was hindered by the intense heat inside the bus, which also risked causing more explosions.

 Most of the bodies were discovered in the middle and back seats of the bus, which led rescuers to believe that the fire started at the front of the vehicle and passengers moved towards the back, stated Piyalak Thinkaew, a rescuer from the Ruam Katanyu Foundation.